Built-in Plugin

 myVar: ENV_MY_VAR

-deep.myVar: ENV_DEEP_MY_VAR #Specify multi-level key
+deep.myVar: ENV_DEEP_MY_VAR # Specify a multi-level key

 - name: echo env